Martin Haselmayer

 Articles

 [20.]
-Haselmayer, Martin and Alexander Horn (accepted).
+Haselmayer, Martin and Alexander Horn (forthcoming).
 (When) do parties affect economic inequality?
 A systematic analysis of 30 years of research.
 Perspectives on Politics.
+Online first https://doi.org/10.1017/S1537592724001786

 [19.]
 Huber, Lena M. and Martin Haselmayer (forthcoming).
 Promising links: how parties combine policy issues with group appeals.
 West European Politics.
 Online first. https://doi.org/10.1080/01402382.2024.2351345 (Pre-print)